-Unfortunately for the Ramsey’s the police bumbled the crime scene and the investigation, focusing their attention on the Ramsey’s rather than searching for the true killer.
+Unfortunately, the police bumbled the crime scene and the investigation, focusing their attention on the Ramsey family rather than searching for the true killer.
 The media did their part as well to negatively sway public opinion about the Ramseys.
 Thus, the Ramseys were found guilty in the court of public opinion.
 To this day, many believe that they killed JonBenet.
 Though they were exonerated due to the touch DNA evidence in 2008, Patsy never lived to see it.
 She died in 2006 from ovarian cancer.

 John Ramsey lost nearly everything that mattered to him–his daughter, his wife, and ultimately, his position and wealth.
 In 2006, he and Patsy were living in a rented house and though her ovarian cancer had returned, she had no health insurance.
 John had to do odd jobs to support them.
 Two years after Patsy died, he married Las Vegas fashion designer, Jan Rousseaux, and finally found some happiness.

 Jonbenet’s brother, Burke, is working as a software engineer.

 This poor family has suffered unspeakable grief and loss, and we can only hope that the future is much brighter for them.
 They, more than anyone I know, deserve happiness.
 As for JonBenet, the world will never forget the beautiful little girl and her brutal ending.
 May she rest in peace.